lesego432/lesego432/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on getting a certificate of CompTIA Security+
+- 🌱 I’m currently learning C++ OOP
+- 🤔 I’m looking for help with intership as a Junior Developer/cybersecurity
+- 📫 How to reach me: magezalesego@gmail.com
 <!--
 **lesego432/lesego432** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.